pranjal103/YoutubeClone_project/README.md

 ## API Documentation

 ### User Authentication Endpoints
+All user authentication routes are prefixed with `/auth`.
+- `POST /auth/signup`
-- `POST /api/user/signup` - Register a new user.
+  Registers a new user.
+- `POST /auth/login`
-- `POST /api/user/login` - Log in an existing user and return a JWT.
+  Authenticates an existing user and returns a JWT.
+- `POST /auth/logout`
+  Logs out the authenticated user by clearing authentication tokens.

 ### Video Endpoints
+These endpoints are prefixed with `/api`.
-- `POST /api/video/upload` - Upload a new video.
+- `POST /api/video/upload`
+  Upload a new video.
+(Authentication required)
+- `GET /api/allVideo`
+  Retrieve all videos.
+- `GET /api/getVideoById/:id`
+  Retrieve details of a specific video by its ID.
-- `GET /api/video/:id` - Retrieve video details.
+- `GET /api/:userId/channel`
+  Retrieve all videos uploaded by a specific user.
+- `PUT /api/video/like/:id`
+  Like a video.
+(Authentication required)
+- `PUT /api/video/dislike/:id`
+  Dislike a video.
+(Authentication required)
+- `PUT /api/video/view/:id`
+  Increment the view count for a video.
+(Authentication required)
-- `PUT /api/video/:id` - Update video details.
+- `DELETE /api/video/:id`
-- `DELETE /api/video/:id` - Delete a video.
+  Delete a video.
+(Authentication required)
+- `PUT /api/video/:id`
+  Update video details.
+(Authentication required)

 ### Comment Endpoints
+These endpoints are prefixed with `/commentApi`.
+- `POST /commentApi/comment`
-- `POST /api/comment/add` - Add a comment to a video.
+  Add a new comment to a video.
+(Authentication required)
+- `GET /commentApi/comment/:videoId`
+  Retrieve all comments for a specific video.
-- `PUT /api/comment/:id` - Edit a comment.
+- `PUT /commentApi/updateComment/:commentId`
+  Update an existing comment.
+(Authentication required)
+- `DELETE /commentApi/deleteComment/:commentId`
-- `DELETE /api/comment/:id` - Remove a comment.
+  Delete a comment.
+(Authentication required)

 ### Channel Endpoints
+These endpoints are prefixed with `/api`.
+- `POST /api/channel`
-- `POST /api/channel/create` - Create a new channel.
+  Create a new channel.
+(Authentication required)
+- `GET /api/channel/user/:userId`
+  Retrieve all channels for a specific user.
+(Authentication required)
-- `GET /api/channel/:id` - Fetch channel details.
+- `GET /api/channel/:channelId`
+  Retrieve a single channel by its ID.
+(Authentication required)
+- `PUT /api/channel/:channelId`
-- `PUT /api/channel/:id` - Update channel information.
+  Update channel information.
+(Authentication required)
+- `DELETE /api/channel/:channelId`
-- `DELETE /api/channel/:id` - Delete a channel.
+  Delete a channel.
+(Authentication required)